What is a Teaser Bet with Teaser Odds and Betting Strategy

 Teaser Odds and Resulting Teaser Payouts

-After looking at the example of our NFL teaser picks, you may be thinking that this is the best betting strategy in existence with dollar signs in your eyes.
-While its true you will gain a much greater chance to win using teaser bets, however, with an added benefit comes a nearly equal negative.
+After looking at the example of our NFL teaser picks, you may be thinking that this is the best betting strategy in existence with no chance of losing.
+While it's true you will gain a much greater chance to win using teaser bets, however, there is no betting strategy that comes only with positives.

 The drawback comes down to teaser odds.
 The odds on teaser bets will be lower than the regular spread lines, meaning that the resulting teaser payouts will also be lower.
 This should be expected, as more likely outcomes will have lower odds.

 Common teaser odds given depending on the points and number of games:

 |Number of Teams||Six Point Teaser||6.5 Point Teaser||Seven Point Teaser|

 Here we can see that with the more games added, and with less points, that the teaser odds will be higher.
 Therefore, the resulting teaser payouts under these conditions will also be higher.
 Less games added and higher points will carry better chances of winning, however.

 With a ten dollar stake, a quick look at a teaser payout chart will tell us how much we can make.

 Number of Teams